 Identification of the Controller

-Remember to include the details of your dedicated data protection officer (DPO).
+While not a strict requirement, it's helpful to your users if you include the details of your dedicated data protection officer (DPO).

 Your Contact Information

 The text of the LGPD doesn't state exactly what details you must provide.
 Your data protection officer should monitor communications from the ANDP in case it issues more specific guidance on this point.

 You need to tell data subjects who you share their data with and the purpose for which they'll use it.

 Remember that the LGPD has specific rules on transferring data outside of Brazil.
 If you are relying on data subject consent to make such a transfer legal, you must get explicit consent for the transfer, having made clear the data will leave Brazil.

 Responsibilities of the Agents That Carry Out the Processing

 As well as stressing that you will only use the data for the stated purpose and only for as long as necessary, you should highlight the security measures you take to reduce the risk of, and mitigate, data breaches.

 Fast Company covers its responsibilities as well as those it places on data subjects: